MTA Regional Bus Operations: Low and zero emission buses

 Between 2017 and 2021, the MTA tested a fleet of battery electric buses – subsequently ordering battery-electric buses in sixty-foot articulated and forty-foot lengths from 2019 onwards.
 In 2022, the MTA announced that they would trial hydrogen fuel cell buses, funded by a grant from New York State Energy Research and Development Authority.
 The first two buses (New Flyer Xcelsior CHARGE H2) will be launched in The Bronx by late 2024.
 The MTA announced that it would only purchase zero-emission buses from 2029, and that the entire bus fleet will be zero-emission by 2040.

 Fares

 Dollar bills and half-dollar coins are not accepted on fixed-route buses or Select Bus Service payment stations, nor are they accepted on buses of the Bee-Line Bus System (Bee-Line) in Westchester County or the Nassau Inter-County Express (NICE) in Nassau County.
-All fares are in US dollars, and the following fare policy applies to all New York City Transit, MTA Bus, NICE, and Bee-Line (except for the BxM4C) buses.
+All fares are in US dollars, and the following fare policy applies to all New York City Transit, MTA Bus, Metro-North's Hudson Rail Link, NICE, and Bee-Line (except for the BxM4C) buses.
 Up to three children who are 5 years old or younger get to ride free provided that they are accompanied by a fare-paying rider.

 The Q70 route has not charged a fare since May 2022.
 From September 2023 to August 31, 2024, five additional routes—one in each borough, namely the and S46/S96—did not charge any fares as part of a pilot program.